pink88/Tuiss2HA/README.md

 This adds support for Tuiss Smartview BLE blinds.
 These blinds use bluetooth low energy and are controlled through a simple cover interface.
 This integration does not support RF control.

 ## Supported Tuiss Hardware Versions and Prerequisites ##
-The following hardeare versions have been tested and confirmed as working, but other versions should be supoorted.
+The following hardware versions have been tested and confirmed as working, but other versions should be supported.

 - TS3000: has an external battery pack that must be connected to the blind before use via a cable.
 It is charged with a DC barrel plug.
 - TS5200: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
 Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
 First seen in blinds supplied from March 2025.

-Before xonncting a blind to Home Assistant, first add the blind to the Tuiss Smartview app and follow the set up instruction to pair and to set the upper and lower limits.
+Before connecting a blind to Home Assistant, first add the blind to the Tuiss Smartview app and follow the set-up instructions to pair and to set the upper and lower limits.

 ## Installation and adding your first device ##
 1. Complete the setup of your blind in the Tuiss Smartview app